Transactions and Claims

 Verifiers monitor submitted claims using vsl_subscribeToSubmittedClaimsForReceiver

-using the vsl_settleClaim
+to the validators using the vsl_settleClaim

 endpoint.